 - ALIVE Outdoors requests schools to take the responsibility for administering swim tests to all students participating in canoe trips.
 If the school chooses not to administer a swim test, ALIVE Outdoors will refer to swimming ability information obtained from each student’s parents (moving forward an additional swimming ability form will be sent with our paperwork).

-- Students who successfully complete a school administered swim test; at minimum have proven that they can swim 100m and tread water while maintaining a calm and stable floating body position with their head out of the water for three minutes.
-Students who pass a swim test will be required to wear a Personal Flotation Device (PFD) and close-toed shoes while swimming, canoeing or for any activity in the water.
+- Students who successfully complete a school administered swim test; at minimum have proven that they can swim 100m and tread water while maintaining a calm and stable floating body position.
+All students, faculty and instructors are required to wear a Personal Flotation Device (PFD) and close-toed shoes while swimming, canoeing or for any activity in the water.

 - Swim guards are responsible to designate and communicate the boundaries of the swim area prior to students entering the water.

 - While guarding, swim guards are required to wear closed toed shoes and be prepared to enter the water (i.e., wearing appropriate clothing, having a PFD available, and whistle).
 One actively supervising and qualified swim guard is required for every five swimmers in the water.
 When more than five students are swimming, swim guards must be located at different vantage points to oversee the swim area.
 A maximum of 10 students are allowed to be in the water swimming at any one time.
 In addition, every canoe trip has at least one instructor who holds a Wilderness First Responder certification (72 - 80 hour first aid course specific to the wilderness context).

 - Diving or cliff-jumping, and swimming in the dark is strictly prohibited.

 - No swimming will occur in moving water.
 (This excludes trips with whitewater specific programming, and qualified whitewater instructors).